march-dev/repo_manager/README.md

 Create custom painted size bar (cover all cases) Create custom theme and typography
+Create custom locale file and use it app-wide
-Create custom UIKit
+Change app name for all targets to "Repo Manager" Create custom UIKit
 Create grouping by collection (collection creation, add to collection action)